The University is Adopting Canvas; CEHD Can Do It!

 What Should You Do Now?

-Let DEI Team help you!
-Moving content from Moodle into Canvas is the most complicated and time-consuming step of switching to Canvas.
+Let DEI Team help you convert!
+While you can certainly choose to import your Moodle content into Canvas own your own, moving content from Moodle into Canvas is the most complicated and time-consuming aspect of switching to Canvas.

-Request to move Moodle course content to a Canvas course site on this form – z.umn.edu/ConvertMyCourses
+For help from DEI, request to move Moodle course content to a Canvas course site using this form – z.umn.edu/ConvertMyCourses

 While we prepare your content, see how to use Canvas